akka/akka/akka-docs/rst/general/message-delivery-reliability.rst

 Ordering of Local Message Sends
 -------------------------------

-Assuming strict FIFO mailboxes the abovementioned caveat of non-transitivity of the message ordering guarantee is eliminated under certain conditions.
+Assuming strict FIFO mailboxes the aforementioned caveat of non-transitivity of the message ordering guarantee is eliminated under certain conditions.
 As you will note, these are quite subtle as it stands, and it is even possible that future performance optimizations will invalidate this whole paragraph.
 The